5th, 1845 the City of Princeton was established in Monroe (Originally Kish Ke Kosk) County, which was later renamed to the

 just off Albia's famous square.
 In 1977, under the direction of Chief John Douglas, the Police Department was moved to a Joint

-Law Enforcement Center and Jail with the Monroe County Sheriff's Department, which is still in active use today.
-The Monroe
+Law Enforcement Center and Jail with the Monroe County Sheriff's Department, at 103 2nd Ave West.
+Built in 1941, originally

-agencies such as the Iowa Highway Patrol, Iowa Department of Transportation, United States Marshall Services, Southern and
+the Iowa Highway Patrol, Iowa Department of Transportation, United States Marshall Services, Southern and SouthEast Iowa Drug

-handle over 3000 calls for service per year in our effort to better the community for the citizens we serve.
-The Police Department
+calls for service per year in our effort to better the community for the citizens we serve.
+The Police Department is structured

-is structured with a Police Chief, Assistant Police Chief, and four Patrol Officers.
-Besides their regular
+with a Police Chief, Assistant Police Chief, and four Patrol Officers.
+Besides their regular law enforcement

-law enforcement duties, Albia Police Officers are busy with community services, parade duties, drug interdiction, search and
+duties, Albia Police Officers are busy with community services, parade duties, drug interdiction, education, search and rescue,

-rescue, and neighborhood watch programs.
-Specialty units include a K-9, DARE and Bicycle Patrol Units.
+and neighborhood watch programs.
+Specialty units include a K-9 Narcotics interdiction, Human Scent tracking, and Bicycle Patrol